 Not every pregnant woman needs a fetal echo.
 But early prenatal diagnosis can help your medical team prepare for and manage problems after birth.

 - There's family history of congenital heart disease

 - You have taken medications that can cause congenital heart disease

 - You have used alcohol or drugs during pregnancy

 - You experienced rubella during pregnancy

-Once there’s a diagnosis, our multidisciplinary healthcare team offers an entire program of support and follow-up care.
+Once there’s a diagnosis, our healthcare team offers an entire program of support and follow-up care.